huangzichun/Concept4CRS/README.md

 - Our paper evaluate and analyze the strengths, weaknesses, and potential risks of off-the-shelf CRS models.

+- To clarify, our contribution lies in the evaluation protocol, not the dataset.
+The dataset is generated dynamically alongside the execution of the protocol.

 ## Paper
 [Click Me](https://arxiv.org/abs/2404.03304)

-## Dataset Information
+## File Information
-The folder `dataset/dialog_data` contains conversation data of 4 off-the-shelf CRS models (i.e., KBRD, BARCOR, UNICRS, CHATCRS).
+1. The folder `dataset/dialog_data` contains conversation data of 4 off-the-shelf CRS models (i.e., KBRD, BARCOR, UNICRS, CHATCRS).
 Each conversation data is in json format.
 Additionally, our data metadata is based on [This Git Repository](https://github.com/txy77/iEvaLM-CRS)
+2. The folder `code` contains the code of **Concept** (i.e., the user-CRS interaction and the evaluation).

 # Reference
 If you make advantage of the **Concept** in your research, please cite the following in your manuscript: